 1.0 Introduction

-This document describes the Snowflake setup of External Functions to invoke the Fortanix-Data-Security-Manager (DSM) Plugin for tokenization and detokenization using an API Gateway proxy service.
+This article describes the Snowflake setup of External Functions to invoke the Fortanix-Data-Security-Manager (DSM) Plugin for tokenization and detokenization using an API Gateway proxy service.

-At the time of creation, Snowflake External Functions must specify which Fortanix DSM keys will be used for tokenizing or detokenizing different columns.
-Thereby, the API Gateway remains stateless and passes through the request from Snowflake to the Fortanix DSM plugin by only requiring mapping certain headers.
+At the time of creation, Snowflake External Functions must specify which Fortanix DSM keys will be used to tokenize or detokenize individual columns.
+Thereby, the API Gateway remains stateless and forwards the request from Snowflake to the Fortanix DSM plugin, requiring only the mapping of specific headers.

-Header value: This will be a string of comma-separated key names.
-The first entry corresponds to the first column in the data and so on.
+Header value: A comma-separated string of key names.
+The first entry corresponds to the first column in the data, the second to the second column, and so on.

-Key with the key names specified in the header must already exist.
-Fortanix DSM plugin will not create the key.
-It will check and verify if the key exists.
-Fortanix DSM plugin will also verify that the number of key names passed in the header matches the number of columns in the data sent by Snowflake.
+The keys specified in the header must already exist in Fortanix DSM.
+The plugin does not create keys; it verifies their existence.
+Additionally, the Fortanix DSM plugin ensures that the number of key names passed in the header matches the number of columns in the data sent by Snowflake.
 If there are fewer keys than the columns, then the operation will fail.

 2.0 Prerequisites